tetunori/p5.toio/README.md

 # Usage
 ## Environment
-Due to the dependency to WebBluetooth, this library works with the following environment.
+Due to the dependency to `WebBluetooth`, this library works with the following environment.
 OS: Windows, MacOS, Android.
 Not support iOS/iPadOS.
 Browser: Google Chrome is highly recommended.
+[P5 Editor](https://editor.p5js.org/) support `WebBluetooth` but [OpenProcessing](https://www.openprocessing.org/) unfortunately does not support it so that this library also does not work.

 ## Import library
 Just insert a sigle script after 2 dependent scripts `p5.js` and `p5.sound.min.js` in your `<head>`.